spatialos/gdk-for-unity/docs/content/mobile/ios/setup.md

 Most of your interactions with the GDK happen inside the Unity Editor.
 To get started:

 1. Open the Unity Editor.
 1. Launch the Unity Editor.
-It should automatically detect your project but if it doesn't, select **Open** and then select `<path-to-your-project>/workers/unity`.
-If you don’t have a SpatialOS Unity project you can use the [FPS Starter Project]({{urlRoot}}/content/get-started/get-started) or the [Blank Starter Project]({{urlRoot}}/projects/blank/overview).
+It should automatically detect your project.
+If it doesn't, select **Open** and then navigate to`<path-to-your-project>/workers/unity`.
+If you don’t have a SpatialOS Unity project you can use the [FPS Starter Project]({{urlRoot}}/content/get-started/get-started) or the [Blank Starter Project]({{urlRoot}}/projects/blank/overview) to get started.
 If you are using one of these projects, please ensure that you've completed the setup steps for those projects before continuing these steps.
 1. In the Unity Editor, go to **File** > **Build Settings**.
 Select **iOS** and then click on **Switch Platform**.